SaxonRah/DevPunk/ReadMe.txt

 DevPunk RoadMap [http://i.imgur.com/XaW2l.png]
 DevPunk Album [http://imgur.com/a/D9oI7#0]
-The eventual goal of DevPunk is to use it as a prototyping toolset to test new functionality for systems and subsystems in other languages.
+The goal of DevPunk is to use it as a prototyping tool to test new functionality for systems in other languages.
 DevPunk Is an attempt to combine alot of the flashpunk/punkui/ogmo level code / snippets from the fourms and blogs around the net into a gigantic lib to start from for noobies like myself. :]
 Sorry if there are deleted comments or some changed code in some files. -